bergesinstitute/graf-method/book-1-unit-5.md

 2. I walk in the park every day.
 3. You dance with Rita.
 4. We work at a store.
-5. You (plural, formal) don’t cook on Mondays.
+5. You (plural, formal) don't cook on Mondays.
 6. They (f) always study at the school.
 7. Do you play the guitar?
-8. I don’t play the piano.
+8. I don't play the piano.
 9. I work at a store and my sister works at an office.
 10. Do you work at a restaurant?
 11. Sometimes I work with Peter, sometimes with Maria.